Detailed Comparison Of The Best 3-Channel Dash Cams

 How To Make Your Choice

-Here are some questions you want to ask yourself when choosing the best 3-channel dash cam:
+Here are some questions you want to ask yourself when choosing which 3-channel dash cam best fits our needs:

-A separate interior camera means one more cable and one more device being installed on your wind shield (or wherever you prefer to place the interior camera).
+A separate interior camera means one more cable and one more device being installed on your wind shield.
 If the interior camera is part of the main unit, installation is easier, but the drawback is that you have less freedom as to where you point your interior lens.

 There are two clear winners this year, and both of them are from the well-known Chinese mid-price brand, Viofo.